 Date:

-Table of content Background: Urolithiasis, or kidney stone disease, is a prevalent urological condition with a high recurrence rate.
+Table of content Abstract

+Background: Urolithiasis, or kidney stone disease, is a prevalent urological condition with a high recurrence rate.
 In addition to pharmacological and surgical treatments, patient education has emerged as a key strategy for long-term management and prevention by promoting healthy lifestyle and dietary habits.

 Objective: This study aimed to evaluate the effectiveness of a structured educational program as an adjunctive intervention for patients with urolithiasis, focusing on its impact on stone size, number, and urinary parameters.